dimxy/bitcoinjs-lib/README.md

 Set your funding faucet wif and address and a wif and address getting funds in mynodetest.js (set vars faucetcreatewif, faucetcreateaddress, faucetgetwif, faucetgetaddress).<br>

+## Build test app to run in nodejs

 Build cryptoconditions wasm module:<br>
 Setup the rust nightly build to build cryptoconditions.
 It looks like the latest nightly build is broken and omitted some runtime lib.
 I use this nightly-2020-09-11 build that works well for me:
 ```
 rustup toolchain install nightly-2020-09-11
 rustup default nightly-2020-09-11